ICST-Technion/S23_IoT-Doorbell/README.md

 - Wi-Fi network

 ## Installation and Usage:
-- Connect the ESP32-CAM board and the MAX98357 audio DAC+amplifier board to the button.
+- Connect the ESP32-CAM board and the MAX98357 audio DAC+amplifier board to the button
-- Upload the code to the board using Arduino IDE.
+- Upload the code to the board using Arduino IDE
-- Install the mobile application on your phone.
+- Connect the board to the Wi-Fi network
-- Connect the board to the Wi-Fi network.
+- Install the mobile application on your phone
-- Press the button to capture an image and receive an alert notification on your phone.
+- Press the button to capture an image and receive an alert notification on your phone
-- View the image on your phone using the mobile application.
+- View the image on your phone using the mobile application

 ### Contributors:
 Shahar Cohen, Rony Juliusburger and Oren Tal